open-telemetry/oteps/text/0098-metric-instruments-explained.md

 |               | **UpDownSumObserver**   | Async | Observe() | Sum            | Cumulative    | No  | Per-interval, reporting a non-monotonic sum |
 | Observer      | **ValueObserver**       | Async | Observe() | MinMaxSumCount | Instantaneous | No  | Per-interval, any non-additive measurement |

-There are three synchronous instruments and three asunchronous instruments in this proposal, although a hypothetical 10 instruments were discussed in [OTEP 88]().
+There are three synchronous instruments and three asynchronous instruments in this proposal, although a hypothetical 10 instruments were discussed in [OTEP 88][otep-88].
 Although we consider them rational and logical, two categories of instrument are excluded in this proposal: synchronous cumulative instruments and asynchronous delta instruments.

 Synchronous cumulative instruments are excluded from the standard based on the [OpenTelemetry library performance guidelines](https://github.com/open-telemetry/opentelemetry-specification/blob/master/specification/performance.md).
 To report a cumulative value correctly at runtime requires a degree of order dependence--thus synchronization--that OpenTelemetry API will not itself admit.
 In a hypothetical example, if two actors both synchronously modify a sum and were to capture it using a synchronous cumulative metric event, the OpenTelemetry library would have to guarantee those measurements were processed in order.
 The library guidelines do not support this level of synchronization; we cannot block for the sake of instrumentation, therefore we do not support synchronous cumulative instruments.

 Asynchronous delta instruments are excluded from the standard based on the lack of motivating examples, but we could also justify this as a desire to keep asynchronous callbacks stateless.
 An observer has to have memory in order to compute deltas; it is simpler for asynchronous code to report cumulative values.

 With six instruments in total, one may be curious--how does the historical Metrics API term _Gauge_ translate into this specification?  _Gauge_, in Metrics API terminology, may cover all of these instrument use-cases with the exception of `Counter`.
-As defined in [OTEP 88](), the OpenTelemetry Metrics API will disambiguate these use-cases by requiring *single purpose instruments*.
+As defined in [OTEP 88][otep-88], the OpenTelemetry Metrics API will disambiguate these use-cases by requiring *single purpose instruments*.
 The choice of instrument implies a default interpretation, a standard aggregation, and suggests how to treat Metric data in observability systems, out of the box.
 Uses of `Gauge` translate into the various OpenTelemetry Metric instruments depending on what kind of values is being captured and whether the measurement is made synchronously or not.

 Summarizing the naming scheme: